 The Indiana Department of Environmental Management Northwest Regional Office is located in Merrillville, Indiana and serves Lake, Porter, and LaPorte counties of Northwest Indiana.
 The office provides local access to permits, inspection reports, and general information on environmental activities with state, municipal, and industrial facilities in the area.
 In addition, staff members answer questions from the public about a wide range of environmental subjects.

-For questions or comments, contact the Partners for Clean Air Coordinator at info at idem.IN.gov.
+For questions or comments, contact the Partners for Clean Air Coordinator at email@example.com.